ATLuis/AT-Challenge/README.md

 - Implement your solution.
 - Create a Pull Request to our repository.
 - Submit your PR within 4 hours :exclamation: of forking the repo.
-- Communicate with us via the chat channel #Code-Challenge in (Glip)[https://cliq.zoho.com/company/710901440/channels/ext:devnewhires] for any questions or clarifications.
+- Communicate with us via the chat channel [#DevNewHires](https://cliq.zoho.com/company/710901440/channels/ext:devnewhires) in Glip for any questions or clarifications.

 There are no strict limitations on your implementation.
 You are free to use your preferred programming paradigm, modularization, and security practices.
 The goal is to deliver a clean, well-structured, and scalable solution.